Striking The Scalp & Hair pH Balance

-When it comes to your hair, keeping and maintain the perfect balance of pH can help prevent problems such as hair loss, thinning and dullness, so it is time to learn and understand how to look after your hair and how to easily keep the pH balanced.
+When it comes to your hair, keeping and maintaining the perfect hair pH balance can help prevent problems such as hair loss, thinning and dullness, so it is time to learn and understand how to look after your hair and how to easily keep that all important hair pH balanced.

-Maintaining a natural pH level in your hair and scalp means that the acidic sebum produced by your scalp will help fight bacteria, keeping your hair from falling out or becoming weak and thin.
-When you then introduce a product or a chemical that is more alkaline, the cuticles on your scalp will open up, leading to hair loss, dullness, weakness and thinning.
+Maintaining a natural scalp pH and hair pH level means that the acidic sebum produced by your scalp will help fight bacteria, keeping your hair from falling out or becoming weak and thin.
+When you then introduce alkaline hair products or a chemical that is more alkaline, the cuticles on your scalp may then open up, which leaves you at risk to hair loss, dullness, weakness and thinning.

-Unfortunately, when it comes to our hair’s pH levels, it can be sensitive to dramatic change.
-Combating too much alkaline with an abundance of acidic products will also result in some negative effects – causing the cuticles to contract and leaving the hair vulnerable to weakness and fallouts.
+Unfortunately, when it comes to our hair pH levels, it can be sensitive to dramatic change.
+Combating too much alkaline with an abundance of acidic products will also result in some negative effects.
+This can potentially cause the cuticles to contract and leave the hair vulnerable to weakness and fallouts.